What’s New in the Library?

 After just 10 months in this job, a friend persuaded Pauline to apply to become a nurse.
 Her boyfriend (and husband-to-be), Bob, encouraged her in this, and, in May 1961, a few months after her 17th birthday, she started as a cadet at Sunderland Royal Infirmary, working a year on the wards before commencing her training.
 This was something she enjoyed.

-Pauline later took a position as a district-nurse teacher before switching to become a health visitor, a move that required her to go back to school to finally obtain some O levels.
+Pauline later took a position as a district-nurse teacher before switching to become a health visitor, a move that required her to go back to school to finally obtain some O level qualifications.
 She successfully studied for her biology and English-language qualifications, and she then undertook a course in obstetrics.

 Health problems take their toll